OpenDroneMap/FIELDimageR/README.md

 <br />

->  the function **`fieldMap`** can be used to include an specific plot *ID* name from an external table file.
-For instance, the new column **PlotName** in the output will be the new identification.
-You can dowload an example of external table here: [DataTable.csv](https://drive.google.com/open?id=18YE4dlSY1Czk2nKeHgwd9xBX8Yu6RCl7).
+>  One matrix can be used to identify the plots position according to the image above.
+The function **`fieldMap`** can be used to specify the plot *ID* automatic or any other matrix (manually built) also can be used.
+For instance, the new column **PlotName** will be the new identification.
+You can download an external table example here: [DataTable.csv](https://drive.google.com/open?id=18YE4dlSY1Czk2nKeHgwd9xBX8Yu6RCl7).

 ```r
 ### Field map identification (name for each Plot). 'fieldPlot' argument can be a number or name.